kris10ansn/alterego-woocommerce-theme/README.md

 # Alter ego WordPress theme

-WordPress theme made following WordPress course on SuperHi.com, but with my spin on it.
+WordPress theme made following WordPress course on SuperHi.com.
-The result is the same, but some code is different.
+The most important part for me was the back-end, so the front-end may not be that polished.

+**This repo was made for personal convenience so commit messages may not be that good.**